-If you're an adventurous person, here's some great news: Research is increasingly confirming what you knew all along: Planning an adventure is good for you.
+Research is increasingly confirming what adventurers have known all along: Planning an adventure is good for you.

 The adventure doesn't have to be epic.
 Studies have shown that it's the anticipation that matters, not the scale of the activity.
 The positive benefits, whether you're planning to climb K2 or a walk in the woods, are the same.